-The Division of Global Affairs is an interdisciplinary graduate program based on Rutgers University Newark campus dedicated to preparing students for diverse career paths at the international and global level.
-DGA offers an unparalleled learning environment which gives students access to a network of academics and practitioners in the field.
+The Division of Global Affairs (DGA) is an interdisciplinary graduate program at Rutgers-Newark dedicated to preparing students for diverse career paths at the international and global level.
+DGA offers an unparalleled learning environment, giving students access to a network of academics and practitioners in the field.
 Central to DGA’s focus is the relationship between globalization and the dynamic role of governments, international and regional organizations, corporations, NGOs and civil society.
-Currently, DGA is the only Global Affairs graduate program offering a PhD.
+Currently, DGA is the only Global Affairs PhD program in the US.

 Part Time Study Available: Yes.

 PhD: 73 credits

 Government / Civil Service / Armed Forces

 United Nations (and related organizations, including the International Monetary Fund and the World Bank)

 Private Sector: Consulting, Business, Finance